somebloke1/promptkraft/GOVERNANCE.md

 </recurrence_specification>

 <git_use_guidance>
-- DO_NOT make cite AI as a contributor.
+- DO_NOT cite AI as a contributor.
 User is not an ad agency.
 </git_use_guidance>